MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 # [JavaScript](#tab/javascript)

-To use dialogs, your project needs to install **botbuilder-dialogs** npm package.
+To use dialogs, your project needs to install the **botbuilder-dialogs** npm package.

-The bot interacts with the user via `UserProfileDialog`.
+The bot interacts with the user via a `UserProfileDialog`.
 When we create the bot's `DialogBot`, we will set the `UserProfileDialog` as its main dialog.
 The bot then uses a `run` helper method to access the dialog.

 ![user profile dialog](media/user-profile-dialog-js.png)